 “Typically, 2X4s and shiplap are the hardest to move, so we price them cheaper, but now we can’t even keep 2X4s in stock,” he told me.
 “We sell out before we even have the chance to remove the old nails.”

 So one good thing to come out of the lumber price spike was that it closed the gap between the cost of reclaimed wood and new wood, encouraging more companies to greener building materials.

-“There’s half as much embodied carbon in these old building materials,” explained Corneil.
+“There’s 12X less embodied carbon in these old building materials,” explained Corneil.

 That comes not only from the kind of wood but also how it was harvested and how it was constructed.
 Most of the sites that they’re unbuilding are pre-1950s, building dates averaging out to around 1930.
 These are also the cases that have the highest value of lumber.
 There’s a good mix of residential and commercial buildings throughout the Vancouver and Victoria area that they work on.

 “I’m torn a lot of the time.
 Often the buildings we’re taking down have a lot of cultural significance; there’s a lot of heritage there,” explained Corneil.
 “But it’s not my call as to whether the building gets removed or not.
 We can remove the building in a way that’s environmentally friendly, socially conscious, and community-driven.
 Then the materials can be reused and respected instead of just demolishing it and everything ending up in a landfill.”